Home Research Blog GHK-Cu and Hyaluronic Acid Synergy in Collagen IV …

 This synergistic finding opens several research directions:

-• Wound healing models: Studying basement membrane reconstruction in scratch assays
+• Cell-migration models: Studying basement membrane reconstruction in scratch assays

 • Aging research: Investigating collagen IV maintenance in senescence models